 Grants terms and conditions

-Successful applicants of Brisbane City Council grants must comply with the following terms and conditions during the course of their grant.
+Brisbane City Council grant recipients must comply with the terms and conditions on this page during their grant.

 NOTE: specific conditions and/or special conditions may vary for successful applications.
-Always refer to the Terms and Conditions provided and signed when your project was approved for the exact conditions applying to your project.
+Refer to the signed terms and conditions provided on project approval for the exact conditions applying to your project.

 - In consideration of receiving the grant in accordance with condition 3, the applicant must perform the project in accordance with the terms set out in the notification of approval letter and these conditions, unless otherwise agreed in writing by the applicant and Brisbane City Council ("Council").